Microblading Precare ProcedureGeneral Considerations

 - You MUST be off Accutane for at least one year.
 NO EXCEPTIONS.

-• Do NOT book your appointment before any major events (vacation, social events, weddings, etc)
+- Do NOT book your appointment before any major events.
+For example vacations, social events, weddings, etc.

-• Stop taking Retin-A or Retinol…must avoid using for thirty days before and after procedure as well.
-Note: This can cause the pigments to fade prematurely even after waiting the thirty day timeframe.ea.
+- Stop taking Retin-A or Retinol.
+These must be avoided for thirty days before and after the procedure.
+In addition, this can cause the pigments to fade prematurely even after waiting for 30-days.

 3 Weeks Prior To Your Microblading Appointment

 - No chemical peels, glycolic acid products, or any other similar products.

 2 Weeks Prior To Your Microblading Appointment

 - Stop using growth serums like Latisse on eyebrows.
 This can not be started until two weeks after the procedure as well.

 - Stop sunbathing, using tanning beds, and spray tans.
 This is because tanning will exfoliate and thus take color with it as it fades.
 Individuals with a tan or burn on the day of the appointment will be asked to reschedule.